Lexus UX 250h practicality & boot space

 Lexus UX interior space, storage & comfort

 Otherwise, the seats – as in any modern Lexus – are super-plush, and support you in all the right places.
-Even after several hundred miles, you can get out feel as fresh as when you got in.
+Even after several hundred miles, you can get out feeling as fresh as when you got in.

 When it comes to interior storage, most drivers will feel sufficiently catered for.
-There’s a leather-lidded cubby between the front seats, as well as a pair of cup-holders ahead of the infotainment touchpad and gearlever.
+There’s a leather-lidded cubby between the front seats that hides a couple of USB inputs and some phone storage, as well as a pair of cup-holders ahead of the infotainment touchpad and gearlever.